sgnix/Validate--Tiny/README.md

 Patrice Clement (cpan: MONSIEURP) - monsieurp@gentoo.org
 Viktor Turskyi (cpan: KOORCHIK) - koorchik@cpan.org
 Ivan Simonik (cpan: SIMONIKI) - simoniki@cpan.org
+Daya Sagar Nune
 ```

 # LICENCE

-This program is free software; you can redistribute it and/or modify
+This program is free software; you can redistribute it and/or modify it
-it under the terms as perl itself.
+under the terms as perl itself.